 Why Only 71% Of Our Clients Get to Google TOP 10

-In order to get rid of these doubts I’ve run the links efficiency research, revealing the percentage of my clients’ sites which get / don’t get to the Google TOP 10 and the reasons why the link popularity campaign with our links can fail.
-I was nicely surprised that 71% of all our clients achieve the ultimate goal of their campaigns: what means that their sites were found in the TOP 10 for their keywords.
+In order to get rid of these doubts I ran the links efficiency research which revealed the percentage of my clients’ sites which get / don’t get to the Google TOP 10 and the reasons why the link popularity campaign with our links can fail.
+I was pleasantly surprised that 71% of all our clients achieve the ultimate goal of their campaigns: which means that their sites appear in the TOP 10 for their keywords.

 You know, 71% it’s quite a lot and I’m glad about that.
 Moreover, 95% of all our clients get their longed-for increase in rankings.
 But I wondered what about 29% of those who didn’t find their sites on the 1st SERP for their keyword.
-And especially, I’d like to understand why 5% of people paying me for the links do never see their site climb up the SERPs.
+And especially I wanted to understand why 5% of people paying me for the links never see their site climb up the SERPs.

 Here we go:

-Absolutely all of them were using their links during 4-5 weeks.
-It’s a kind of terrible news of “boost-your-rankings” fans, but the link building is rather a marathon race than a sprint.
-We cannot deny the possibility of the fast result you can get with our links – the site bounce to the Google 1st page.
-However, our main opinion is that you can see considerable rankings improvement after 2 months of our links use.
+Absolutely all of them were using their links no longer than 4-5 weeks.
+It’s kind of a terrible news for “boost-your-rankings” fans, but the link building process is rather a marathon race than a sprint.
+We cannot deny the possibility of a fast result that you can get with our links.
+However, our main opinion is that you can see considerable rankings improvement only after 2 months of using our links.

 About 11% of our clients do get the rankings improvement.
 But their link popularity campaigns are too “young” to be fruitful.
-It means that the result of links purchase can be assessed only in 2-4 months.
-These facts inspire my waiting for these statistics changes for better in the future.
+It means that the results of links purchase can be assessed only in 2-4 months.

-10% of sites which are provided with our links suffer from the poor content syndrome.
-The rule is common for everyone: the more you renew your content, the more attention is paid to your site by the Google “spiders”, and the more frequently your webpages with new are indexed.
-And, consequently, the higher your site is on SERPs.
+10% of sites which are supplied with our links suffer from the “poor content syndrome”.
+The rule is common for everyone: the more often you renew your content, the more attention is paid to your site by the Google “spiders”, and the more frequently your web pages with new content are indexed.
+Consequently, your site is getting higher on SERPs.

-Second, just find another keyword which will be less competitive but still searched in Google by your target group.
-Usually, I advise to add a toponym to your initial keyword, if it’s possible.
+Second way is to just find another keyword which will be less competitive but still searchable in Google by your target group.
+Usually I advise to add a toponym to your initial keyword, if it’s possible.

-Remember that you have always more chances to get success with links which really work.
-Even if something seems to be wrong with your links, you’d better ask your SEO consultant or SEO support team than to panic and to remove them at once after the placement.
+Remember that you always have more chances to get success with acquiring links which really work.
+Even if something seems to be wrong with your links, better ask your SEO consultant or SEO support team than panic and to remove them at once after the placement.